 What happens at the end of leasehold?

-When a leasehold ends, ownership of the property passes to the freeholder, and they own both the property and the land it’s built on.
+When a leasehold ends, ownership of the property passes to the freeholder.
+So, they own both the property and the land it’s built on.
 However, this very rarely happens, as the vast majority of leaseholds are extended long before they end.

 Are there any charges on leasehold properties?

-Yes, there are a few charges that you can typically expect to pay on a leasehold property:
+Yes, you can expect to pay a few charges on a leasehold property:

-- Service charges, which typically pay for the upkeep of the building and communal areas, as well as building insurance
+- Service charges, which normally pay for the upkeep of the building and communal areas and building insurance.

 In most cases, the lease will make provisions for these charges to increase.
 Your conveyancer will be able to explain the different charges to you.